 Is cannibalism among chickens preventable?

-You can also buy blinders or peepers that will help prevent the chickens from plucking other’s sores or feathers.
+You can also buy blinders or peepers to help prevent the chickens from plucking other sores or feathers.

 Can I treat the cannibalism outbreak?